czka/covid_toll_tool/README.md

 ### Browse charts and their datasets, updated once in few weeks:

 - To see all charts on a single page click this [CHARTS.md](CHARTS.md) link.
-Here's a sample for just 3 countries:
+Here's a sample of just 3 countries from that file:

 - To see only a single chart or dataset for a given country and year: